malikshubham827/get-me-through/README.md

 6.)
 Now do `npm install` on the command line, make sure you do in the root of the project such that `package.json` file is visible on doing `ls`.

-7.)
-To run it: `npm start`, for development purpose use `npm test` after installing `nodemon` and after you see `Server listening on port: 3000.` open your browser and type: `localhost:3000` and it's done.
+7.) **Please see the below section of "How to use" before following this step.** To run it: `npm start`, for development purpose use `npm test` after installing `nodemon` and after you see `Server listening on port: 3000.` open your browser and type: `localhost:3000` and it's done.
 You would be greeted by something like this(I am not good at Front-End so please bear with me):
 ![start](https://user-images.githubusercontent.com/13511528/28490748-5240823e-6eff-11e7-9776-25b5d633425d.png)